rbowen/presentations/raising_bar_presentations/slides.md

 This is Kathy Sierra, at Ohio Linux Fest probably 10 years ago.
 (Yes, it's a terrible picture.
 Sorry.)
-She is also possibly the best presenter I've ever attended.
+She is also definitely one of the top 5 presenters I've ever attended.
 Funny, engaging, and directly relevant to the needs of the audience.
 Google her and watch some of her presentations.
 So, so good.